-These nodes are for working with movie files and with live video from cameras.
+Nodes for working with movie files, with live video from cameras, and streaming video.

 The visual part of a video is made up of a sequence of frames.
 Each frame contains an image.
 Each frame also contains a time indicating when the frame was recorded or when it’s intended to be played back, relative to the start of the video.

-Receive Live Video node, and related nodes for working with cameras, support any QuickTime device.
+The Receive Live Video node, and related nodes for working with cameras, support any AV Foundation device.
 This includes the built-in iSight/FaceTime cameras in MacBooks and iMacs, iOS devices when connected via a Lightning cable, and many other USB and FireWire cameras.

 A movie file has several characteristics that determine which applications (including Vuo) can play it and how efficiently it can be played.